 A long-term goal is a desired outcome or achievement that requires sustained effort and planning over an extended period.
 Unlike short-term goals, which can be accomplished within days or weeks, long-term goals typically take months, years, or even decades to realize.
 They are the big-picture aspirations that give both our personal and professional life direction and meaning.

 Long-term goals can be thought of as the destinations on your life map.
 They might be personal goals like running a marathon, writing a novel, or starting a family.
-They could be long-term career goals like landing a dream job, launching your own business, or becoming a leader in your field.
+They could be long-term career goals like landing a dream job, launching a business, or becoming a leader in your field.
 Or they could involve financial security, such as saving for retirement, buying a home, or paying off debt.

 Setting long-term goals isn't just about achieving a specific outcome; it's about embracing a journey of growth, learning, and self-discovery.
 It's about pushing your boundaries, overcoming obstacles, and realizing your full potential.
 And while the road may be long and winding, the rewards of achieving your long-term goals are immeasurable.